 - Trigger warning: I will give examples throughout this blog of mistakes I have made as a White communications professional.
 First, I need to mention that my first example specifically focuses on my reaction to receiving a statement after a police officer killed Philando Castile.
-Second, I want to acknowledge that my examples are the types of microaggressions BIPOC professionals experience every day.
-I regret the harm I caused at these and other times, and I am sharing these stories as part of my efforts to own what I did and make amends.
+Second, I want to acknowledge that much of this blog (including my examples) is discussing the types of microaggressions BIPOC professionals experience every day.
+I am sharing these stories with the hope of doing good, but I recognize the harm I’ve committed at these and other times.

 - I am capitalizing “White” and “Whiteness” in this essay to be consistent with Tatum’s style.
 I continue to argue with myself on this topic, and I have several articles in my spreadsheet of Equity & Comm resources for communicators wishing to learn more about the question of capitalization.

 - For those unfamiliar, I’ve included a summary of the White Racial Identity Development Model at the bottom of this post.
 I also encourage you to read Tatum’s book.
 It is very approachable, and I learned a lot.

 While in graduate school, I was introduced to the White Racial Identity Development Model created by Dr. Janet Helms and shared by Dr. Beverly Tatum in her chapter on the White Racial Identity in Why Are All The Black Kids Sitting Together In The Cafeteria: And Other Conversations About Race.
 I immediately recognized myself as I read about the six phases experienced by White individuals working to embrace “a healthy White identity”.

 As I reflected further, I was also struck by similarities between the phases and patterns I’ve noticed when talking to other communicators about my interest in exploring equity concerns for communicators.
 This led me to write a draft of this essay about the journey communicators take when they begin considering equity concerns.